Frequently Asked Questions

 Cybersecurity experts keep up with the latest methods and use the latest tools to identify threats and stop them from multiplying in your networks.
 One small, seemingly insignificant piece of code can prepare your network for a ransomware attack, installed months before the attack occurs.
 Normal antivirus software often misses this installed code.
 Whenever we find signs of malicious behavior, there is usually an IT manager involved and antivirus applications installed.

-The best way is with a Compromise Assessment, either for your email or your overall systems.
+The best way is with a Compromise Assessment, either for your business email or your overall systems.
 We will scan your system for malicious code or other signs of compromise.
 We will come back to you with recommendations.
 If we find malicious code, we will recommend how it should be eliminated and the rest of your systems checked further for additional intrusion or system manipulation.
 If we do not find that your systems are compromised, we will recommend what you should be doing to avoid being compromised in the future.